Information for term Teach In South Korea Program

 In South Korea, you’ll be teaching English in a society where academics are highly valued.
 Positions are available with KG and elementary students, so if you’re excited to be a language and cultural ambassador for South Korea’s youngest learners, you’re on the right track!

 Most Korean students attend public school during the day, then private academies called hagwons in the afternoon or evening, to help them meet high expectations for educational achievement.
 Each type of teaching job has its pros and cons.
-Visit our South Korea Schooling System comparison guide for more information.
+Keep in mind, you can only apply for one school type at a time.
+Still not sure which school is right for you?
+Schedule a phone call!

 If you choose to apply for private schools (hagwons), you have much more influence over location, and you will likely have other expat teachers at your school.
 It’s the best approach for friends and couples seeking placement together, too.
 Our program will guide you with documents and the visa and arrange video interviews with reputable employers.